 Here are a few of the HTTP status codes you will commonly see when load testing:

-Skimming through the Playback Log can often give you all the information you need to know if your script is playing correctly, and if not, to diagnose and fix script errors.
+Skimming through the logs can often give you all the information you need to know if your script is playing correctly, and if not, to diagnose and fix script errors.

-If you are unable to spot what went wrong from the Playback Log, Loadster also provides a more detailed way to view script results.
+If you are unable to spot what went wrong from the Logs, Loadster also provides a more detailed way to view script results.
 The Requests tab shows a tree-like view of every HTTP step that was executed the last time you played your script.

 You can drill down to see details about the request and response.
 By double-clicking, you can even view the entire request or response body in a separate window.